-Financial statement footnotes are used as additional information to individuals reading a financial statement.
-Otherwise known as explanatory notes or notes to the financial statements, the footnotes help add supplementary information to help further explain the related information in the financial statement without clouding the primary information that it is trying to convey.
+Financial statement footnotes are used as additional information by individuals reading financial statements.
+Otherwise known as explanatory notes or notes to the financial statements, the footnotes help add supplementary information to help further explain the related information in the financial statements without clouding the primary information that the statements are trying to convey.

 Understanding Financial Statement Footnotes

 Footnotes are often quite long and help to clearly describe the smaller details that connect with specific parts of the financial statements.
 The financial statement footnotes provide greater information to specific portions of the statements, which helps improve the flow of information for the reader and makes sure the essential explanatory details are included.

 Footnotes are mainly used by analysts reviewing the financial statements to give them a much more detailed and comprehensive outlook on the company’s financial situation.
 It helps the analysts understand the accounting policies and how they might affect the company’s underlying financial health.

 Auditors will also use the financial statements and their footnotes to help understand the company’s financial position.
 Their findings within the audit will be based almost as heavily on the footnotes as the other core areas of the financial statements.

 Footnotes also depend heavily on the accounting framework that is being followed for the specific company.
 For example, the financial statement footnotes will look different for a company that follows IFRS standards compared to US GAAP.
 Publicly held companies will require even more extensive financial statements and footnotes mandated by authorities like the Securities and Exchange Commission (SEC) in the United States.